venkateshmantha/CTCI/README.md

 # CTCI
-Solutions to problems on CTCI in Java
+My solutions to problems in CTCI